 This is my short article is from my food page on my website and is an introduction to the idea of fasting of eliminating certain foods from one’s diet.
 It gives a brief explanation as to why three foods in particular – wheat, dairy and sugar might be problematic, and offers a shortlist of herbs that may help with detox.

 In this mediumly technical article Ji Sayer re-frames - our understanding of celiac disease towards the concept of appropriate response as opposed to gene linked idio-pathology.
 I think this is a very important perspective.
-I find the Greenmed website a really useful resource, though it can be frustrating to negotiate and the constant invitations to sign up to various things can be irritating.
-Some might find their stand on particular issues a little ideological, but articles are often a sou ...
+I find the Greenmed website a really useful resource, though it can be frustrating to negotiate and the constant invitations to sign up to various things can be irritating. ...

 Ji Sayer continues to explore how wheat may be problematic in our diets.